brunohs1993/Nanokappa/README.md

     --colormap         jet
     --fig_plot         subvolumes
     --rt_plot
+    --max_sim_time     0-01:00:00

 This file defines a simulation of Silicon, with the material being defined by the material folder, hdf and poscar files being informed.
 The geometry is a box (cuboid) with dimensions 10e3 ang x 1e3 ang x 1e3 ang.
 Temperatures (302 K and 298 K) are imposed on facets 0 and 3, and a roughness is set to facets 2 and 4 as being 10 ang.
 Facets 1 and 5 are conected as periodic.
 A reference temperature of 300 K is used.
 The result files will be stored in `D:\Results\box_wire\`.
 Besides the usual convergence plots, the subvolumes plot will be generated at the beginning using the jet colormap.
+The simulation will last 1 hour.
+If the number of iterations is not reached, after 1 hour of calculation it will be shut down and the results will be processed, safely exiting the run.

 Any non-necessary arguments can be left empty.
 In this example, `--subvol_temp` is left empty since the temperature profile is completely defined by the `constant_cold` keyword used as argument for `--temp_dist`.
 Since there is no inputs for `--rt_plot`, no real time plots will be produced.
 It is important to note, however, that passing an empty argument in the file will override the standard values and pass an empty list to the parser.
 If the user wishes to use standard input value for a given argument, the argument should be omitted in the txt file altogether.